Employee appraisal systems: pros and cons

 Scores-based appraisals can be demotivating, as it can be disappointing to be deemed average.
 Most employees are hard-working, good people who turn up on time, work diligently, achieve their targets and enjoy good relationships with their colleagues.
 But scoring employees will necessarily rate these good achievers in with the regular and typical workers.
 It will therefore make them “average”.
 It will make them a three out of five.
 But it can be dispiriting to be average.
 If you’re doing what is expected of you, why are you not better than a three?
 Why are you not a five?

 Appraisal systems are often seen as being inconsistent.
 Even with a clearly set out appraisal system, it’s difficult to expect a number of managers to all operate in exactly the same way.
 Different managers will review people differently, and favouritism and prejudice can lead to inconsistency in how one reviewer appraises each of his subordinates.
-Where companies are using paper-based appraisal systems, these can be laborious.
-Manual process are simply not efficient and represent a significant time-pressure for HR, especially in smaller companies.
-What isn't under scrutiny, however, is the importance of employee appraisals and the return that they can provide both your employees and your business.

 Back to listing